6 min read

 outline your goals

 Without clear goals, you’ll only end up wasting time and money with your marketing efforts.
-Now is the time to set clear, smart goals for your marketing for the next year.
+Now is the time to set clear, SMART (specific, measurable, achievable, relevant, time-bound) goals for your marketing for the next year.

 Want to increase your Facebook followers by 20%?
 Add 100 new subscribers to your email newsletter?
-Bring in 10 new clients or (insert your desired $$ amount here) in new business?
+Bring in 10 new clients or a certain $$ amount in new business?

 Whatever your objectives, set specific goals, indicating the date by which you want to complete them, what tactics you’ll use, and what team members are responsible for them.